 - a.
 Assess the patient and follow the proper protocol for medical management based on clinical presentation. - b.
-Support respirations, as necessary, with a BVM and supplemental O2. - c.
-Serious signs and symptoms (seizures, tachydysrhythmias, etc.): - i.
-For tachydysrhythmias with HR > 120 bpm, Midazolam (Versed®) 2 mg slow IV push, titrated to effect.

-ii.
-For patients that are severely agitated or combative, follow the Behavioral Emergencies / Patient Restraint Protocol 5607.
+Support respirations, as necessary, with a BVM and supplemental O2. - For patients that are severely agitated or combative, follow the Behavioral Emergencies / Patient Restraint Protocol 5607.